OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-tasks/overview.md

 Development tasks are the day-to-day work that a software developer does to enhance TSTool software to add new functionality, fix bugs, etc.
-This documentation describes common tasks, roughly in the order from design to deployment
+This documentation describes common tasks, roughly in the order from design to deployment.

 * [OpenCDSS Coordination](opencdss-coord/opencdss-coord) - how to coordinate TSTool development within OpenCDSS
 * [Run Eclipse](run-eclipse/run-eclipse) - how to start Eclipse